UtkarshUmre/improving-knative-eventing-onboarding-proposal/proposal.md

 In summary, this research proposal outlines a comprehensive plan to enhance the Knative Eventing onboarding experience.
 It will address current challenges, delve into developer and organizational motivations, and identify factors contributing to attrition.
 The approach, encompassing interviews, discussions, surveys, data collection, analysis, and a comparative study, is designed to provide actionable insights.

 My commitment extends beyond ethical research practices, transparency, and fostering active community engagement.
 Through an iterative approach, I aim to deliver a final report with concrete recommendations based on user research.
-This report will highlight areas for improvement in the current contributor journey within Knative, ultimately promoting a collaborative environment that facilitates seamless onboarding and fosters sustained contributions!
+This report will highlight areas for improvement in the current onboarding journey within Knative eventing, ultimately promoting a collaborative environment that facilitates seamless onboarding and fosters sustained contributions!

 ### Looking Ahead: A Continued Journey With Knative